 First and foremost, address anything in your bathroom that’s broken or visibly deteriorating.
 Replace a cracked bathtub, apply a fresh coat of paint to chipped walls, fix a toilet that runs intermittently, and eliminate anything that could concern a potential homebuyer or cause them to question your home’s integrity.
 Once you’ve got the major fixtures working properly and looking their best, you can think about updating the design.

-Bathroom Update #2: Think Timeless
+Bathroom Update #2: Neutralize

-Bathroom Update #3: Maximize Storage
+Bathroom Update #4: Maximize Storage

 Storage space is an important consideration for home buyers.
-Now is a great time to clean out and organize cabinets, drawers and linen closets.
+Now is a great time to clean out and organize cabinets, drawers, and linen closets.
 If lack of storage space remains an issue, consider upgrading to a larger vanity to improve both the storage capacity and functionality of your bathroom.
 If you’re limited by square footage, consider creative solutions such as shelving, baskets, hooks, and wall racks.
 Find more tips for clearing the clutter here.

-Bathroom Update #4: Go Green
+Bathroom Update #5: Go Green

 According to one sustainability survey, 80% of homebuyers say that the energy efficiency of a home has moderate to high impact on their purchase decision.
 Smart toilets, low-flow fixtures, and energy-saving materials like natural stonemake your bathroom considerably “greener” and provide a unique selling point that you can highlight to potential buyers.
 Savvy shoppers may also ask about insulation, so if your bathroom has a window, make sure it’s properly sealed to avoid drafts and heat loss.

-Bathroom Update #5: Appeal to a Wider Demographic
+Bathroom Update #6: Appeal to a Wider Demographic